 Working at height

 Working at height remains one of the biggest causes of injuries.
 Common cases include falls from ladders and through fragile surfaces.
-'Work at height' means work in any place where, if there were no precautions in place, a person could fall a distance liable to cause personal injury.
+'Work at height' means work in any place where, if there were no precautions in place, a person could fall a distance where they could sustain an injury.

 What you need to do